westerndigitalcorporation/blb/README.md

 Objects (also called blobs) are identified with a fixed-length numeric ID (currently 64 bits, but will probably move to 128).
 Objects are assigned to curators by a mapping from the upper bits of their ID, called the partition.

-That mapping is stored in another set of metadata servers, called the masters.
+The partition-to-curator mapping is stored in another set of metadata servers, called "masters".
 The masters also use Raft to keep that mapping consistent.

-Blb clusters should be scalable almost indefinitely by adding more curators.
+Currently partitions cannot be migrated from one curator to another.

+This basic design is expected to scale to very large clusters just by adding more curators.
+(Although the implementation certainly has various bottlenecks that will need to be addressed before that point.)

 To manipulate an object, the client library talks with the masters, curators, and tractservers.
 Some metadata can be cached to reduce the number of